blue-triangle-tech/sea-sp-community-edition/README.md

 ## == Description ==

-SeaSP-Community Edition is an automated **Content Security Policy Manager**.
+SeaSP Community Edition is an automated **Content Security Policy Manager**.
 SeaSP allows you to create, configure, manage, and deploy a Content Security Policy for your site.

 The WordPress SeaSP Community Edition plugin catalogs the domains that appear on your site.
 Categorize and filter out unwanted domains.
 Add a layer of WordPress security site from Magecart and other cross-site scripting attacks to keep your WordPress site safe.